alexiaales/SpotitPy/README.md

 until finished
 ```

 Linux and Windows are supported for running this code.
 For running the graphical user interface you will need Windows.
 At least 8GB of RAM is required to run thsi softaware.
-This softaware has been heavily tested on Windows 10 and Ubuntu 20.04.3  Please open an issue if you face any problems.
+This softaware has been heavily tested on Windows 10 and Ubuntu 20.04.3.
+Internet connection is required for installation.
+Please open an issue if you face any problems.
 ## Running ColocPy
 In order to start the CLI version of ColoPy, open a command line terminal, anaconda prompt is advised. and then type the following: